 where $u$ represents the displacement of the string.
 Hereby $\omega$ denotes the mass density of the string, which is stretched by a unit force.
 Employing the common separation of variables method for this equation, one is led to the spectral problem

 which is of fundamental importance for solving the wave equation~\eqref{eqnWE}.

 {\sf M}ark Krein was the first one to deal with a corresponding inverse spectral problem (which is why~\eqref{eqnSP} is usually termed Krein string).
-Given the spectrum associated with~\eqref{eqnSP} together with so-called norming constants, he managed to find the corresponding weight density $\omega$.
+Given the spectrum associated with~\eqref{eqnSP} together with so-called {\em norming constants}, he managed to find the corresponding weight density $\omega$.
 In particular, he was the first to notice that an elementary case of this inverse problem can be solved by virtue of the theory on continued fractions by Thomas Stieltjes.
 Thus, this particular case, where $\omega$ is a finite sum of weighted Dirac measures, is usually referred to as Stieltjes strings.
 The solution of the corresponding inverse spectral problem can be written down explicitly in terms of the finite set of spectral data.
+Utilizing this, the inverse problem in the general case can then be solved by approximating the spectral data and employing continuity and compactness arguments.
 For several surveys on direct and inverse spectral theory for Krein strings we refer to \cite{dymc76}, \cite{gakr41}, \cite{kakr74}, \cite{ka94}, \cite{kowa82}.